Karolyn Grimes: Personal life

 Grimes has been called upon to introduce the film at screenings nationwide, meeting with people and signing autographs for those who had come to love the picture and its portrayal of hope.
-In the 1990s the Target store chain chose "It's a Wonderful Life" as its marketing theme for Christmas, and contracted with a number of the actors to be store ambassadors.
+In the 1990s, the Target store chain chose "It's a Wonderful Life" as its marketing theme for Christmas, and contracted with a number of the actors to be store ambassadors.
 "They reunited the Bailey kids and we went on tour all over the United States," Grimes said.
 "It was fabulous.
 I had the best time ever.
 I didn't realize how much people loved this film.
 They seemed to just embrace us so much and put us in their hearts."

-Through her speaking engagements she met a psychologist who worked at the Benedict House, a homeless shelter in the Bremerton area.
-Grimes married for the third time and moved to Seattle.
+Through her speaking engagements, she met a psychologist who worked at the Benedict House, a homeless shelter in the Bremerton area, whom she married.
+Grimes moved to the Seattle area.
 She continues to be invited to big-screen showings of It's a Wonderful Life at dinner theaters worldwide, where she is asked to share stories of her memories of Jimmy Stewart, Donna Reed and the making of the picture.
-In addition she appears annually at the "It's a Wonderful Life" event held in Seneca Falls, New York, the town that inspired Bedford Falls in the film.
+In addition, she appears annually at the "It's a Wonderful Life" event held in Seneca Falls, New York, the town that inspired Bedford Falls in the film.
 She also wrote a holiday cookbook with recipes interspersed with pictures and stories of her time on the set of the movie.
+In 2023 she recited her famous line "Every time a bell rings, an angel gets his wings" for the Christmas single "A Day in the Life of a Christmas Tree", by Danish singer, Anders Knudsen.